microsoft/vscode-docs/docs/copilot/getting-started-chat.md

 Copilot Chat is a chat interface that lets you interact with GitHub Copilot, to ask and receive answers to coding-related questions.
 The chat interface provides access to coding information and support without requiring you to navigate documentation or search online forums.

 In this tutorial, you'll be creating a simple Node.js web application.
-So, let's get started and ask Copilot to tell us more about web frameworks for Node.js.

 1. Open the Chat view from the Command Center chat menu or press `kb(workbench.action.chat.open)`.